 This is not simply the result of too few affordable homes.
 Many people experiencing housing stress and homelessness are the victims of family violence or family breakdown or they are people experiencing mental illness, drug and alcohol abuse or unemployment.

-The Victorian Government isn’t prepared to avoid the problems associated with affordable housing, or let a generation miss out on the benefits of having a home.
+We are not prepared to avoid the problems associated with affordable housing, or let a generation miss out on the benefits of having a home.
 We’re taking the lead by making homes and housing more accessible through Homes for Victorians.